ricebear-org/ricebear-org.github.io/discord.md

 ### Any channel with P suffix

-These channels are private.
+These channels are restricted (private).
 Only allowed users are able to join the channels they are allowed to join.
 The allowed users are controlled by the Channel Owners in their respective channels.
-Private channel creation is currently exclusive to Supporters.
+Restricted (private) channel creation is currently exclusive to Supporters.

 ### Any channel with E suffix

 These channels are dedicated to special events in our guild.
-Some of these channels have whitelists that work like the ones found in the channels with a P suffix.
+Some of these channels have allowlists that work like the ones found in the channels with a P suffix.

 ## User Roles and Perks